Skip to main content

 Core Logic Explanation

-The executeSubTableOperations method is the core of child table data processing.
-The main logic is as follows:
+The executeSubTableOperations method is the core of child table data processing, with the following main logic:

 1. Data comparison: Iterate through subData, determine whether to create or update based on whether _id exists